leekchan/gtf/README.md

 **Argument:** singular and plural suffix.

-1. "s" --> specify only a singular suffix.
+1. "s" --> specify a singular suffix.
 2. "y,ies" --> specify both a singular and plural suffix.

 ```